-Crappie is a genus of North American freshwater fish in the sunfish family Centrarchidae.
+Crappie Fish is a genus of North American freshwater fish in the sunfish family Centrarchidae.
 The species within this genus are the white crappie (Poxomis annularis) and black crappie (Poxomis nigromacaulatus.)
-Their original habitat was the Eastern US and Canada, but both species have spread throughout the country and abroad Fortunately for you, you could see these aboard our Everglades boat tours.
+Their original habitat was the Eastern US and Canada, but both species have spread throughout the country and abroad Fortunately for you.

 - Both species of crappie fish are very popular game fish.